Ferry to Mykonos

 Getting to Mykonos can be achieved either from the Greek mainland ports of Piraeus and Rafina in Athens as well as from many islands.
 Board on the ferry from Athens to Mykonos and reach the island in about 2.30 to 3 hours if you are traveling with a high-speed vessel and in about 5 to 7 hours with a conventional one, always depending on the port of departure and the number of stopovers.
 Note that using the ferry is not only the cheapest way to get to Mykonos but also the most exciting one since you get to admire the beautiful endless blue sea and feel the summer breeze.

-Ferry from Athens to Mykonos
+Athens to Mykonos Ferry

-Ferry Piraeus to Mykonos
+Piraeus to Mykonos Ferry

-With the ferry Piraeus to Mykonos, it is possible to reach your desired island, Mykonos, in a minimum of 2.30 hours and a maximum of 7 depending on the stopovers, ferry company and vessel type that will be responsible for your journey.
+With the Piraeus to Mykonos ferry, it is possible to reach your desired island, Mykonos, in a minimum of 2.30 hours and a maximum of 7 depending on the stopovers, ferry company and vessel type that will be responsible for your journey.
 Both conventional and high-speed ships execute routes with the conventional ones being more comfortable, cheaper and allowing you to bring your car along while the high-speeds are way faster, a bit more expensive and will take you there in a glimpse.
 There are some exceptions of of high-speed ships that can transfer vehicles.
 The online booking engine of isFerry will display all your alternatives!

 Rafina Ferry to Mykonos